urcsc174/2019-spring-csc174/assignment01-initial-personal-website/instructions.md

 ## Submit the Assignment

-To get credit for your work, submit a link to your website in Blackboard, in the assignment: **Lab 1: Initial Personal Website**
+To get credit for your work, submit a link to your website in Blackboard, in the assignment: **Assignment 1: Initial Personal Website**